Sunkio/Simple-Calculator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open-source and available under the [MIT License](./LICENSE.md).

+## Support
+If you have any questions or need help getting started, please open an issue in the repository or contact me on Twitter: @tanja_codes